TEMPLE LODGE CLUB

 Brangwyn, an associate of William Morris, excelled in many media from etching to vigorously coloured murals, for which he built the large studio at his home at Temple Lodge, at right angles to the house.
 At the time Brangwyn lived with his wife Lucy in Temple Lodge, the garden and the forecourt had many rare and exotic plants.
 Brangwyn is claimed having furnished the house by swapping drawings for pieces of furniture and plants for the garden.

 In 1961, the house was taken over by The Christian Community which has restored the house since.
-Today the Temple Lodge Club bed and breakfast is run as a non-profit organization, funding the Christian Community Church, which Chapel is on the premises.
-Brangwyn’s old studio now serves as one of finest vegetarian restaurants in London, the Gate, that has operated there since 1989.
+Today the Temple Lodge Club Guesthouse is run as a wholly owned subsidiary of The Christian Community Church, which has a Chapel on the premises.
+Brangwyn’s old studio is now the home of one of finest vegetarian restaurants in London, the Gate, which has operated there since 1989.

 Evelyn Francis Capel